 7. IF YOU WANT TO CHANGE YOUR BOOKING: After our confirmation has been issued, any requests for changes must be sent to us in writing, by email, fax or post, by the person that made the booking.
 We cannot guarantee that we will be able to accommodate your request but we will try to do so.
 You will be asked to pay an administration fee of [£35] plus any charge made by the accommodation supplier.
 These are likely to be higher the closer you get to your arrival date, so contact us as soon as you can.
 If you change the number in your party, the accommodation price will be re-calculated.
 If the party size is reduced, this is likely to mean the remaining members paying more due to under-occupancy.

-c.
-100% of the total charter price if a reservation has been cancelled less than a month prior to the first charter day.
+b.
+100% of the total charter price if a reservation has been cancelled less than 10 weeks prior to the first charter day.
 In this category of cancellations are also the situations when the Client does not come for the check-in (no-show-up), or when the Client leaves the Vessel prior to the contracted check-out time (early-abandon case) – in all such cases a 100% cancellation fee applies and Client does not have a right for any refund.

 9. IF WE CHANGE OR CANCEL YOUR BOOKING: We reserve the right to change or cancel your booking if so required.
 Subject to the note below, if we make a change and you don’t want to accept it, you can take any alternative comparable yacht we are able to offer you, with a suplement or refund of any difference in price, or a refund of the money you’ve paid to us.
 This does not apply where the change is not material.
 Examples of non-material changes include, but are not limited to, a yacht within the same yacht class or with a difference of two years in age.
 We will not be responsible to pay any compensation following a change or a cancellation by us.
 Any amendment or cancellation fees you incur in terms of other arrangements you have made with other providers under separate contracts are not claimable from us.
 Note: If a change or cancellation occurs because of circumstances beyond our control, for example war, riot, industrial dispute, actual or threatened terrorist activity and its consequences, natural or nuclear disaster, fire, adverse weather conditions, flood, epidemic or pandemic illness and all similar situations we will have no liability to you.
 No compensation, costs, expenses or any other sums, including the cost of securing alternative accommodation will be paid by us.